linode/docs/docs/guides/tools-reference/custom-kernels-distros/install-a-custom-distribution-on-a-linode/index.md

         grub-mkconfig -o /boot/grub/grub.cfg

 {{< note >}}
 If you're still not able to access your Linode via Lish after updating your GRUB configuration, a reboot may be required.
-If this is the case, make sure you're rebooting into your *Boot* configuration profile.
+If this is the case, make sure you're rebooting into your *Main* configuration profile.

 Additionally, in some cases, SSH will not be enabled or included by default as part of your installation.
 In Debian 10 for example, the `openssh-server` package will need to be installed manually with the following command before connecting to your Linode over SSH: